jerabaul29/jerabaul29.github.io/_posts/2020-12-16-tips-hg-hx-zg-zx.md

 # Finding again commands in the terminal history

 Another very common pattern is to look for a previously issued command and either repeat it, or use it as an inspiration for the next command to issue.
 There are several possibilities for this out-of-the-box: for example, use the ```Ctrl-r``` pattern to search for strings in history, and hitting it several times in order to go back step by step further back in history.
-However, this is a bit slow and unflexible in my opinion.
+However, this is a bit slow and inflexible in my opinion.
 As a result, I ended up quite often using patterns such as:

 ```bash
 ~$ history | grep pass | grep generate | grep symbol